kanbanyte/sepa/sqap/sqap.md

 The software system is expected to be compatible with Ubuntu 22.04 LTS.
 A virtual machine is the recommended development environment for team members who do not use Ubuntu as their primary operating system or dual boot into Ubuntu.\
-The recommended virtualizer is [VirtualBox 7.0.6](https://www.virtualbox.org/wiki/Downloads) (available on both Windows and MacOS) running with the [Ubuntu 22.04.2 LTS Jammy Jellyfish](https://ubuntu.com/download/desktop) disk image.
+The recommended virtualizer is [VirtualBox 7.0.6](https://www.virtualbox.org/wiki/Downloads) (available on both Windows and MacOS) running with the [Ubuntu 22.04 LTS](https://ubuntu.com/download/desktop) disk image.
-The virtual machine should have a minimum of 8 GB of RAM and 30 GB of storage.
+The virtual machine should have a minimum of 8 GB of RAM and 25 GB of storage.\
 The host machine must support and enable virtualization.

 ### Skype